sopra-steria-norge/openright-simple-server-seed/README.md

 # Usage (Development)

-Start server from IDE through the StartServerInDevelopment class Browse to url http://localhost:10080/example/api/hello/world
+Start server from IDE through the StartServerInDevelopment class.

+Browse to url http://localhost:10080/example/api/hello/world

 You should then see a small json object "{hello: world}"